Wesswanson/Basic_Onshape_CAD/README.md

 ### Reflection

-It was very easy and fast to coppy the design I had built in the base and use it for the mount.
+It was very easy and fast to copy the design I had built in the base and use it for the mount.
 You can build it seperately in it's own part studio or document, it just takes more time to build it from scratch.

 [Watch this video for three ways to do this asignment](https://www.youtube.com/watch?v=BWDk4BZFXDQ&feature=emb_logo)